Zzh-tju/DIoU-pytorch-detectron/README.md

 MODEL:
   LOSS_BBOX_WEIGHT: 12.
 ```
 Of course, as we observed that for dense anchor algorithms, increasing the `LOSS_BBOX_WEIGHT` appropriately can improve the performance, and the same argument is obtained in GHM (AAAI 2019)and Libra R-CNN (CVPR 2019).
 So, if you want to get a higher AP, just increasing it.
-But this may also cause unstable training, because this is equivalent to increasing the learning rate.
+But this may also cause unstable training, because this is equivalent to increase the learning rate.

 ### Network Configurations